 By Ledio Karaj,

-a researcher on History and medieval art, living in Albania
+a researcher in History and medieval art, from Albania

 and Ahmet Özgür Çinar,

-a cultural heritage conservator from Turkey living in Germany
+a cultural heritage student from Turkey, living in Germany

 Have you seen “The Lord of the Rings”?
 Oh wait, of course you have.
 Let us rephrase it a little bit.
 Do you remember the Mines of Moria in “The Lord of the Rings”?
 The dwarves used these mines, which also served as their homes and affected the Dwarves’ Culture.
 Yes, of course you remember.
 Here, in our short story , we are going to show you a town that always reminds us about the dwarves of LoTR and the Mines of Moria.